143 docs

 • What should change?

-• Which repo and branch should the agent work from?
+• Which repo and branch should the agent use?

-• What files, screenshots, issues, or product context matter?
+• What files, screenshots, issue links, or product context matter?

 • How will you know the result is correct?